Lissa Eckstrom - Resource Room Teacher

 Permanent Certification in Reading K-12

 I grew up in Genoa, New York which is very similar to the McGraw community.
 I graduated from Southern Cayuga High School.
 I went to SUNY Geneseo and was accepted into the competative Special Education program.
 I graduated with my Special Education Bachelors of Arts and moved to the area to attend SUNY Cortland.
 I obtained my reading certification through SUNY Cortland.
+I enjoyed continuing my education at Cornell in the area of School to Work.

 I became a foster parent in 2001 and adopted my three children.
 In the summers, I would coach softball for the McGraw Recreation Department.
 I have written many grants for the community.
 I worked with Bob Schlict to obtain funds to refurbish the Central New York Free College Cemetery.
 I worked with Dan Bilodeau, Ken Gilbert, and Alan McLean and successfuly obtained funds to build the Bennett Street Fields for the children and the village of McGraw.
 In 2001, I was awarded Franziska Racker Centers Individual of the Year.